-Located along the Des Moines River in Iowa, the Saylorville dam is located directly upstream from the City of Des Moines, and Lake Red Rock dam is approximately 50 miles downstream.
-The Corps dams provide flood risk reduction as well as recreation, water supply, drought management, and fish & wildlife management.
+Located along the Des Moines River in Iowa, the Saylorville dam is located directly upstream from the city of Des Moines, and Lake Red Rock dam is approximately 50 miles downstream.
+The Corps dams provide flood risk reduction as well as recreation, water supply, drought management, and fish and wildlife management.

 Located along the Iowa River, the Coralville dam is located upstream from Iowa City.
 Coralville dam provides primary benefits in flood control and low flow augmentation, and secondary benefits in recreation, fish and wildlife management, and forest management.

 The Farm Creek Project is located on tributary streams to the Illinois Waterway upstream of Peoria, Illinois.
 Farmdale is a dry flood control reservoir, only storing waters when the flow in the feeder streams exceeds the outlet capacity.